 Prefer a programming model such that the event loop is responsible for the distribution and post-processing of all data collected by asyncio tasks.
 Such post-processing can be delegated to other tasks.

-Do not await within critical sections.
+Forbid await or sleep within critical sections.

 6.64 Reliance on external format string [SHL]